kerberos-io/agent/deployments/README.md

 > Learn more [about Kerberos Agent in a Kubernetes cluster here](https://github.com/kerberos-io/agent/tree/master/deployments/kubernetes).

-## 4. RedHat Ansible and OpenShift
+## 4. Red Hat Ansible and OpenShift

-If you running an alternative distribution such as RedHat OpenShift, things will work out exactly as mentioned before with the `Kubernetes` deployment.
-You'll have all the benefints of RedHat OpenShift on top.
+If you running an alternative distribution such as Red Hat OpenShift, things will work out exactly as mentioned before with the `Kubernetes` deployment.
+You'll have all the benefints of Red Hat OpenShift on top.
 One of the things we provide here is an Ansible playbook to deploy the Kerberos Agent in the OpenShift cluster.

 > Learn more [about Kerberos Agent in OpenShift with Ansible](https://github.com/kerberos-io/agent/tree/master/deployments/ansible-openshift).